neilyio/ultra-scroll/README.md

 > For best performance, use a build with native-compilation (see
 > [Speed](#Speed)).

+### Troubleshooting

+If it doesn't seem to do anything for you, please run `M-x ultra-scroll-check`.
+If this command reports pixel data are `MISSING`, `ultra-scroll` won't do much for you.
+Look into getting hardware/system support for `PIXEL-DELTA` scrolling event information.

 ## Configuration

 There is little to no configuration.
 If desired for use with dumb mice